theninj4/FaaStest/README.md

 $ npm start
 ```

-If you have 4x functions, all under load, and you have maxWorkers set to 4, the perform looks like this:
+If all the functions you're triggering are "hot", or loaded, the performance looks like this:
 ```
-Total time: 687 ms
 Min 0.037 ms
 P50 0.301 ms
 Avg 0.632 ms
 P95 0.984 ms
-Max 124.115 ms
 ```

-If you have 4x funtions, all under load, and you have maxWorkers set to 3, the perform degrades due to FaaStest needing to continually spawn + terminate workers to keep requests flowing:
+If all the functions you're triggering are "cold", or need loading, the performance looks like this:
 ```
-Total time: 43,250 ms
-Min 0.035 ms
+Min 55.48 ms
-P50 0.353 ms
+P50 58.357 ms
-Avg 38.556 ms
+Avg 59.77 ms
-P95 126.214 ms
+P95 69.11 ms
-Max 232.784 ms
 ```

 ## Future Exploration